devsteppe9/voting_app/README.md

 ![Architecture diagram](architecture.excalidraw.png)

-* A front-end web app in [Spring Boot/Thymeleaf](/vote) which lets you vote between two options
+* A front-end web app in [Spring Boot/Thymeleaf](/vote) which lets you vote between two options and create multiple voting sessions
 * A [Kafka](https://hub.docker.com/_/redis/) which collects new votes
 * A [Spring Boot](/worker/) worker which consumes votes and persists them in a Postgres database.
 * A [Spring Boot](/vote-session) REST API which lets you create a new voting session and show active voting sessions